goffauxs/push_swap/README.md

 ## Example

-Here is a visual example of the algorithm sorting a list of 100 random numbers:
+Here is a visual example of the algorithm sorting a list of 1 to 50 in random order:

 ![](https://github.com/goffauxs/push_swap/blob/main/push_swap.gif)